 23 Now there was a man in their synagogue with an unclean spirit.
 And he cried out, 24 saying, “Let us alone!
 What have we to do with You, Jesus of Nazareth?
 Did You come to destroy us?
 I know who You are—the Holy One of God!”
 25 But Jesus rebuked him, saying, “Be quiet, and come out of him!”
 26 And when the unclean spirit had convulsed him and cried out with a loud voice, he came out of him.
 27 Then they were all amazed, so that they questioned among themselves, saying, “What is this?
 What new doctrine is this?
 For with authority He commands even the unclean spirits, and they obey Him.”
 28 And immediately His fame spread throughout all the region around Galilee.

 According to Thomas Nelson, “This miracle demonstrated Jesus’ power over the forces of evil.
 The people of Capernaum were amazed and asked, “What new doctrine is this?””
 These people were really surprised and impacted.
-Some even thought that he could cast out demons because he himself was possessed by one (which is S____!!!).
+Some even thought that he could cast out demons because he himself was possessed by one, which is stupid.

 Another one is Mark 2:1-12,